Blog

 These behaviors involve using the internet or electronic communication to pretend to be someone else without their permission.
 However, it is important to highlight that these activities are only considered illegal if the perpetrator intends to damage the victim.
 The offense does not require physical injury.
 In the context of online impersonation, injury to a person’s reputation, such as defamation or extreme shame, would also be classified as a type of harm.

-Is Online Impersonation a Misdemeanor or a Felony?
+Is Online Impersonation a Misdemeanor or a Felony in Texas?

 Impersonating someone online in Texas can lead to criminal charges.
 The severity of the crime decides if it’s a misdemeanor or a felony.
 The penalties you incur if you are convicted of online impersonation are determined by the facts of your case.